Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comments Matthew 21:32 This verse shows the plan of the Father for humans to come to the Lord.
 With the Father’s mercy, not just for His own people, but for the whole world, the messenger has come and pointed out to the Savior of the world.
 It is an easy way for humankind, but humans want to be as great as God and ignore His message and deny the Savior.
 The chosen ones will listen to the message, but the outcasts will ignore the true message from the Father.
 Even now, the disobedient ones still ignore the message.

-[33] Hear another parable: There was a man that was a master of a house, who planted a vineyard, and set a hedge around it, and dug a winepress in it, and built a tower, and rented it out to farmers, and traveled abroad.
+[33] Hear another parable: There was a man, a master of a house, who planted a vineyard, and set a hedge around it, and dug a winepress in it, and built a tower, and rented it out to farmers, and traveled abroad.

 Comments Matthew 21:33 The meaning of the characters and elements in the parable: